 5.1 At the conclusion of an instruction I will return to the instructing solicitor all documents related to the instruction other than my file.
 I will retain all documents not returned to the instructing solicitor for 7 years from the date of my final account for the matter.
 If I am requested to provide information from the materials I have retained, I will use my best endeavours to locate it, but a fee will be charged to cover the costs of my staff locating, copying and supplying the requested material or attempting to do so if it cannot be found.
 Should I terminate my practice I will use my best endeavours to return all documents held by me at that point but will otherwise have all retained documents either destroyed or transferred to any successor to my practice.

 6.1 I hold indemnity insurance that exceeds the minimum standards specified by the New Zealand Law Society.

 7. LIMITATION OF LIABILITY

 7.1 If a matter on which I have been instructed gives rise to a claim of any sort whatsoever against me, I accept no liability of any kind for that claim which exceeds my actual professional indemnity insurance cover for the matter on which I have been instructed.
-By instructing me a solicitor and the client acknowledges this limitation of liability in relation to the brief and both agree to it and to indemnify me for any sum that is claimed in excess of my actual professional indemnity insurance cover for the relevant matter.
+By instructing me a solicitor and the client acknowledges this limitation of liability in relation to the brief and both agree to it.

 7.2 Without limiting 6.1, I am not liable for: